 Grades: JHU is not just a research university, we are also a teaching university, and we take our teach responsibilities quite seriously.
 Moreover, many of our graduate level BME courses are also serious and time consuming.
 It is important to us that you perform well in them, because they provide the necessary background upon which our research programs are based.
-It is not important to us that you get straight A’s.
+It is not important to us that you got straight A’s, very few applicants have.
 Rather, we care that you perform well in the courses that will be the most relevant for your research during your PhD, typically quantitative and biology classes for us.
-It is also not crucial that you perform well in every semester.
+It is also not crucial that you performed well in every semester.
+The grades in the most recent semesters, in the most relevant courses, are most important.
+Aim for getting A’s in them, but GPA alone neither gets students admission nor rejection.
 We understand that life happens, and certain things are more important than coursework (family, health, well-being, etc.).
-Finally, we appreciate that not everybody gets the same opportunities in high school, and therefore not everybody is equally prepared.
-Thus, the grades in the most recent semesters, in the most relevant courses, are most important.
-Aim for getting A’s in them, but GPA alone neither gets students admission nor rejection.
+Finally, we appreciate that not everybody gets the same opportunities, in life, in high school, etc., and therefore not everybody is equally well prepared for our coursework.
+That is ok, we are trying to estimate whether you will be successful in our program.

 Personal Statement: Your personal statement is your opportunity to express yourself.
 The most important aspect of a personal statement for me is passion.
 Success in our field, I believe, is strongly correlated with passion.
 Even if that is not the case, it is more fun for me to work with people that are passionate about solving some problems.
 So, express yourself freely and passionately.
 And be specific.
 Find a few faculty members in the department that you are applying to, and write about what, in particular, you find most exciting about their work.
 In this way, we’ll be able to align your passions with ours in the review process.
 If you’ve reached out to any of the faculty, or anybody else associated with the department prior to application, mention it, and how it has informed your decision to apply.
-And don’t forget to spell/grammar check it, especially if you are a native English speaker.
+I recommend that you do reach out to faculty in advance, if possible.
+And don’t forget to spell/grammar check it.

 There are a few things that people invest a bunch of energy in, that do not matter hardly at all.
 First is the GRE.
-Evidence is building that it is classist, racist, and sexist (see for example, here).
-JHU will probably stop not just requiring them, but even allowing them.
-As it currently stands, only if somebody does quite poorly on the quantitative aspect of the GRE (say, below 70%), does his/her GRE score even come up for discussion.
+Evidence is building that it is classist, racist, and sexist (see for example, here, though see counter-points here).
+Several schools have stopped using them, but not all (there are lists online).
+As it currently stands at BME@JHU, only if somebody does quite poorly on the quantitative aspect of the GRE (say, below 70%), does his/her GRE score even typically come up for discussion.
+In certain cases, the GRE can be waived, so we encourage you to email and ask.
 Second, is fellowships.
-In general, we have not heard of them, do not understand the criteria for winning them, who applies, or what is achieved.
-Therefore, we are typically unable to consider them in a meaningful fashion.
+In general, if we have not heard of them, do not understand the criteria for winning them, who applies, or what is achieved, it is hard to evaluate their value.
 I’ve literally never ever heard them come up in discussing any applicant, and I’ve now been privvy to discussion literally hundreds, maybe over 1,000 applicants across multiple different departments.